 (g) Record for a Preliminary Motion in the Court of Appeals.
 If, before the record is forwarded, a party makes any of the following motions in the court of appeals:

-• for additional security on the bond on appeal or on a supersedeas bond; or
+- for additional security on the bond on appeal or on a bond or other security provided to obtain a stay of judgement; or

 the district clerk must send the court of appeals any parts of the record designated by any party.